 Answer: You can get through the negotiations of your business sale by using a trusted accountant or attorney.
 The questions should be, “How well will my accountant/attorney be at negotiating the sale of my business?” and the answer would be, “Probably not that great.”

 Here’s the thing, accountants and attorney’s are essential people to have in your corner.
 Without them, your business would be legally and financially vulnerable.
 You rely on their input for the topics they are experts in.
 But are they experts in buying and selling businesses?
 Do they do it every day?
-If your answer is “no” to either of these questions, consider speaking with a business broker, business advisor or a mergers and acquisitions firm.
+If your answer is “no” to either of these questions, consider speaking with a business broker, business adviser or a mergers and acquisitions firm.
 You don’t have to employ them, but just place a few calls and ask a lot of questions.

 Educate yourself on what all these experts know.
 Ask questions of all of them.
 Questions like: